fountum/acit-2420-assignment-1/README.md

 Command explanation:
 - `sudo` temporarily gives a non-root user root privleges, or administrative permissions.
 Because we are installing packages, we must use `sudo` before `pacman`.
-  - However, this command only works if you have suffcient privleges.
+  - However, this command only works if you have sufficient privileges.
   - `sudo` is used instead of staying logged in as the root user to prevent damaging the system.
 Logging in as the root user increases the chances of typos or bugs that can harm the system.
 - `pacman` is the package manager on Arch Linux.
 A package manager is a program that can install, update, and remove software packages.
-  - `-S` tells `pacman` to syncronize packages on the machine with the package repository.
+  - `-S` tells `pacman` to synchronize packages on the machine with the package repository.
 In other words, this flag will install and update software.

 After using this command, the console will show
 - the package and dependencies to be installed